alecmce/es/talk.md

 ## Reflection on Structure

+"A design is rigid if it cannot be easily changed.
+Such rigidity is due to the fact that a single change to heavily  interdependent software begins a cascade of changes in dependent modules."
+Uncle Bob Martin

 If we had continued to implement Space Invaders in this style, we would have had to cope with Aliens shooting at the Spaceship, so the Spaceship needs to become aware of (depend upon) Bullets.
 But the Aliens and the Spaceship might collide too so the Aliens need to know about (depend upon) the Spaceship, or vice-versa.

 None of this is a problem of course.
 Dependencies between objects are an expected part of the structure of the code.
 If there are merely five classes interacting with one another in this way then there is hardly an architectural crisis.